Parziphal/parse/README.md

 ## Log in with Parse

+> Note: On Laravel 5.4 the web middleware group has an entry for `\Illuminate\Session\Middleware\AuthenticateSession` (which is disabled by default).
+Activating this middleware will cause the "remember me" feature to fail.

 Make sure your User class extends `Parziphal\Parse\UserModel`.
 You could extend instead from `Parziphal\Parse\Auth\UserModel`, which is a authentication-ready User class:

 ```php